AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/settings.md

 **Adobe Connect**

-Click **Adobe Connect** on the left pane to configure Adobe Connect account to host virtual classroom sessions.
+Click **[!UICONTROL Adobe Connect]** on the left pane to configure Adobe Connect account to host virtual classroom sessions.
 For more information, refer to  [Adobe Connect](adobeconnect-integration.md) feature help.

 ## General settings {#general}